 - Apply for a credential evaluation early, so that your report will be ready on time.

 - Look for loans, scholarships, grants, and other financial aid resources to help reduce your costs.

 - Protect your mental health.
-Newcomers often experience a period of stress, depression, loneliness, and uncertainty—but you can learn to overcome these feelings and embrace your new environment.
+Newcomers often experience a period of stress, depression, loneliness, and uncertainty.
+However, you can learn to overcome these feelings and embrace your new environment.

 - Get advice from others who made the journey before you.
 Read immigrant success stories for insights and moral support.

 - Find out if you will have specific immigration guidelines to meet (for example, if you are arriving from China, India, or Nigeria).
 Your journey will be easier if you are using the latest, most accurate information.

 - Make sure you know all of the latest policy updates that could affect your plans for working or studying in North America.

 - Learn which visas you will need to work or study in the United States.